tomalrussell/nismod_teaching_kit/docs/hands_on_02/Hands_On_2.md

----
-title: Hands On Exercise 2: Identifying future infrastructure needs and targets
+# Hands On Exercise 2: Identifying future infrastructure needs and targets
-authors:
--   Dan Adshead
----

 This hands-on exercise helps learners to identify scenarios of future infrastructure needs by inputting demand drivers into the National